-The Small Business Development Center (SBDC), housed in the Harbert College of Business, is guided by a vision of growing Alabama's economy by empowering and assisting Alabama's robust small business community.
-36 Nearly half of Alabama's workforce is employed by small businesses.37 Starting a new business can be difficult, handling cash flow, employees, and loans.
+The Small Business Development Center (SBDC), housed in the Harbert College of Business, is guided by a vision of growing Alabama's economy by empowering and assisting Alabama's robust small business community.36 Nearly half of Alabama's workforce is employed by small businesses.37 Starting a new business can be difficult, handling cash flow, employees, and loans.
 The SBDC at Auburn University serves eight counties in the area, offering personal consultation concerning many aspects of small business development to encourage Alabama residents to build new businesses.
-Alabama residents have the opportunity to use the Center's expertise and advice concerning many aspects for starting a business:38
+Alabama residents have the opportunity to use the Center's expertise and advice concerning many aspects for starting a business.38

-Industry, Innovation, & Infrastrcuture
+Industry, Innovation, & Infrastructure

-The United Nations defines infrastructure as roads, information and communication technologies, sanitation, electrical power, and water.39 Goal 9 aims to build resilient, inclusive, sustainable, and innovative infrastructure.39 Even basic infrastructure has the potential to spark economic growth, social development, and climate action.39 Auburn University is highly engaged with Goal 9 across many categories of teaching, research, and outreach, with no less than 108 courses offered between 2016 and 2018.
-One of Auburn University's goals included in the 2019-2024 strategic plan describes Auburn University's intent to provide "practical and innovative solutions to social, economic and environmental issues.3" Innovative infrastructure can deliver on all three of those fronts - society, economy, and environment - to achieve both Auburn University's goals and Goal 9.
+The United Nations defines infrastructure as roads, information and communication technologies, sanitation, electrical power, and water.39 Goal 9 aims to build resilient, inclusive, sustainable, and innovative infrastructure.39 Even basic infrastructure has the potential to spark economic growth, social development, and climate action.39 Auburn University is moderately engaged with Goal 9 across many categories of teaching, research, and outreach, with no less than 30 courses offered between 2016 and 2018.
+Auburn University engaged with SDG 9 most frequently through its teaching activities.
+One of Auburn University's goals included in the 2019-2024 strategic plan describes Auburn University's intent to provide "practical and innovative solutions to social, economic and environmental issues.^{3"} Innovative infrastructure can deliver on all three of those fronts - society, economy, and environment - to achieve both Auburn University's goals and Goal 9.